 Rooted Together: Resources

-When your tween comes to you for help, it’s important to understand how they want to be supported.
+• When your tween/teen comes to you for help, it’s important to understand how they want to be supported.
 Here are a few questions to guide the conversation and give them what they need in the moment:

-These questions empower your tween to express their needs and help you respond in a way that makes them feel truly heard and supported.
+These questions empower your tween/teen to express their needs and help you respond in a way that makes them feel truly heard and supported.

 You might say:

-Receiving feedback can be tough, whether it’s coming from your tween or you.
-Sometimes, it feels like they’re pushing back against everything you suggest, and other times, it’s us as parents who struggle to hear their feedback.
+• Receiving feedback can be tough, whether it’s coming from your tween/teen or you.
+Sometimes, it feels like they’re pushing back against everything you suggest, and other times, it’s us as caregivers who struggle to hear their feedback.
 Here are a few ways to approach these moments:

 By framing feedback as support, you foster a sense of collaboration and mutual respect, which strengthens your connection.